 “The relationship between technology and people has to change in the future for the better, and I think RPA is a great tool to enable that change”.
 RPA implementation can be done through workforce consulting and a combination of technology and change management.
 Over the last few months, PureSoftware has incorporated RPA into multiple processes including, accounts receivable, new-employee onboarding, claims processing, bank reconciliation, order prioritization/management and many more.
 Highlighted in this blog are the various challenges/hurdles that you might face during the implementation process.

 In automation, rules-based processes are the prime candidates.
-When complexity is not completely documented or understood, then the processes can cause complications for RPA software implementations.
+When complexity is not completely documented or understood, the processes can cause complications for RPA software implementations.
 Although decisions can be made by learning patterns, still RPA software has difficulty imitating this human ability.
-Just one ambiguous decision in a rule-based process can prohibit RPA implementation from being getting effective.
+Just one ambiguous decision in a rule-based process can prohibit RPA implementation from becoming effective.
 When the data format differs, the data entry processes become increasingly complex to automate.
-RPA software can result in becoming more costly and tedious while configuring than using a human to perform the same task if there is an increase in process complexity.
+RPA software can result in becoming more costly and tedious while configuring than using a human to perform the same task if there is an increase in the process complexity.

-It is necessary to hold “design sessions” before acquiring RPA into the workflows.
-This session includes gathering the information and requirements from end users, mapping out business processes, analyzing the exceptions, collecting the information and documenting process outputs.
-Unnecessary re-work and delay in the timeline can be due to failing to hold technical design sessions.
+It goes without saying that it is necessary to hold “design sessions” before acquiring RPA into the workflow.
+This session includes gathering the information and requirements from end-users, mapping out business processes, analyzing the exceptions, collecting the information and documenting process outputs.
+Unnecessary re-work and delay in the timeline can be due to not conducting technical design sessions.
 The design session should hold the following:

 Establishing user access to the test environment